samsinai/FLEXS/README.md

 #### Empirical Models
 These models train a standard algorithm on the observed data.
-The currently available architectures can be found in [architectures](flexs/baselines/models/).
-All noisy models can be ensembled using the [ensemble class](flexs/baselines/models/adaptive_ensemble.py).
+Some baseline models can be found in [flexs/baselines/models](flexs/baselines/models).
+All landscapes and models can also be ensembled using the [ensemble class](flexs/ensemble.py).
 Ensembles also have the ability to be *adaptive* i.e. the models within an ensemble will be reweighted based on their accuracy on the last measured set.

 ### Exploration Algorithms